Public health - Karen Taylor, director, Centre for Health Solutions, Deloitte UK

 Ian concluded by considering the top priorities for retailers in the future.
 Some of these included an increasing need to prioritise digital and online experiences, sustainable and transparent supply chains, financial resilience as well as in data and security, rising safety and wellbeing measures and the future of work.

-Ian leads Deloitte’s Retail practice in the UK and has over 20 years’ experience in the sector working with many of the UK’s leading retailers.
-Ian works within Deloitte Digital which helps clients with services from digital strategy through to implementation.
+Ian leads Deloitte’s Consumer practice across NSE.
+Prior to this, Ian led Deloitte’s Retail practice in the UK and has over 20 years’ experience in the sector working with many of the UK’s leading retailers.
+Ian works within Deloitte Digital, which helps clients with services from digital strategy through to implementation.
 Prior to joining Deloitte, Ian spent 10 years in the retail practice at Accenture, including five years as a Partner.
 He began his career at Marks and Spencer where he spent 11 years working in the buying and merchandising departments.